 Finding the best survival flashlight for your bug out bag is an important part of assembling your kit.
 There are a lot of options out there, and it can be difficult to find a good flashlight among all the noise.

 In this guide, I will step you through the process of finding the best survival flashlight by looking at features, size, weight, battery type, and materials.

-To save you time sorting through the huge variety of options out there I have also made some recommendations to help you identify the best survival flashlight for your BOB.
+To save you time sorting through the huge variety of options out there I have made some recommendations to help you narrow down the best survival flashlights on the market.